asifxohd/Vendor-Management-System/README.md

 ## Authentication
-API endpoints are secured with token-based authentication. create a tockend with superuser credentials and use it
+API endpoints are secured with token-based authentication. create a tocken with superuser credentials and use it to get a tocken